acm-uiowa/uigrades/README.md

 ## Development

 UIGrades is built with Next.js App Router, TypeScript, and MongoDB.
-Site hosting is done via [Vercel](https://vercel.com), database hosting utilizes [MongoDB](https://www.mongodb.com/), and analytics are handled with [Google Analytics](https://marketingplatform.google.com/about/analytics/)
+Site hosting is done via [Vercel](https://vercel.com), database hosting utilizes [MongoDB](https://www.mongodb.com/), and analytics are handled with [Google Analytics](https://marketingplatform.google.com/about/analytics/).
+Designs for the site can be found in this [Figma](https://www.figma.com/design/ER2GkymBrORUWpnABQYwzy/UIGrades?node-id=0-1&t=ta6iagPGjJGmZxLp-1).

 Dependencies: